KurtGokhan/entitype/packages/entitype/README.md

 ### Querying API

 The query interface of Entitype will be available over the context class.
-The IntelliSense holds your hand as you write a query so it will be quite easy to get the grasp of the API.
+The IntelliSense helps along while writing a query so the queries can be written like a native language.

 Firstly, create an instance of the context: